Orange Chai Iced Tea will make your summer cool and sweet. There isn’t a more classic way to relax with friends on a hot day.

 This week I’m in Miami and it is HOT HOT HOT!
 It’s a mix of pleasure and work here as I bask in the scorching Florida sun.

 Summers are meant to be busy, but when the thermometer soars, you have to take breaks to cool down.
-That’s when I want a tall glass of homemade iced tea.
+That’s when I start to crave iced tea drinks like our peach tea mint julep and skinny iced tea cocktail.
+But sometimes you want something nonalcoholic that you can enjoy midday.

-This Orange Chai Iced Tea recipe is my new favorite beverage.
-The poolside cocktails are fabulous but I’m really craving another glass of this spiced tea.
+Poolside cocktails are fabulous but I’m really craving another glass of this spiced iced tea.
+This orange chai iced tea recipe is my new favorite beverage.

 - 1 stick of cinnamon